-Using our approach, we developed partially flow-sensitive and context-sensitive variants of a realistic C program analyser.
-The experimental results confirm that using an efficient optimisation solver such as ours based on Bayesian optimisation is crucial for learning a good parameter from an existing codebase; a naive approach for learning simply does not scale.
-When our partially flow- and context-sensitive analyser was run with a learnt parameter, it answered the 75% of the program queries that require flow- or context-sensitivity, while increasing the analysis cost only by 3.3x of the flowand context-insensitive analysis, rather than 40x or more of the fully sensitive version.
+Using our approach, we developed partially flow-sensitive and context-sensitive variants of a realistic C program analyzer.
+The experimental results confirm that using an efficient optimization solver such as ours based on Bayesian optimization is crucial for learning a good parameter from an existing codebase; a naive approach for learning simply does not scale.
+When our partially flow-and context-sensitive analyzer was run with a learnt parameter, it answered the 75% of the program queries that require flow- or context-sensitivity, while increasing the analysis cost only by 3.3x of the flow- and context-insensitive analysis, rather than 40x or more of the fully sensitive version.
+We also apply our approach for choosing an effective set of widening thresholds, which also shows the great benefit of the approach.

-Contributions We summarise our contributions below:
+Contributions.
+We summarize our contributions below:

 - We propose a new approach for building a program analysis that can adapt to a given verification task.
 The key feature of our approach is that it can learn an adaptation strategy from an existing codebase automatically, which can then be applied to new unseen programs. - We present an effective method for learning an adaptation strategy.
-Our method uses powerful Bayesian optimisation techniques, and reduces the number of expensive program-analysis runs on given programs during the learning process.
-The performance gain by Bayesian optimisation is critical for making our approach practical; without it, learning with medium-to-large programs takes too much time. - We describe two instance analyses of our approach, which are adaptive variants of our program analyser for C programs.
-The first adapts the degree of flow sensitivity of the analyser, and the second, that of both flow and context sensitivities of the analyser.
-Our experiments show the clear benefits of our approach.
+Our method uses powerful Bayesian optimization techniques, and reduces the number of expensive programanalysis runs on given programs during the learning process.
+The performance gain by Bayesian optimization is critical for making our approach practical; without it, learning with medium-to-large programs takes too much time. - We describe three instance analyses of our approach, which are adaptive variants of our program analyzer for C programs.
+The first adapts the degree of flow sensitivity of the analyzer, the second adapts context sensitivity of the analyzer, and the last adaptively chooses widening thresholds.
+In all cases, the experiments show the clear benefits of our approach.